Vorror/anitomyJ/README.md

 ## FAQ

-- Why didn't you use JNI/JNA over porting over the library?
+- Why didn't you use JNI/JNA?

     That was an option, but since anitomy is a small library I decided just to just to rewrite it in native Java.
 The average SLOC is about 140 lines per java file, so it didn't take much time.